Frequently Asked Questions

 There are other benefits to the Netherlands’ 30 percent ruling.

-• Under the 30 percent ruling you can opt for ‘partial non-residency status’.
-Even while residing in the Netherlands, you will be considered to be a non-resident tax payer in Box 2 and Box 3 upon choosing the partial non-resident status, although for Box 1 income you will still be considered a resident tax payer.
+• Under the 30% ruling you can opt for ‘partial non-residency status’.
+Even while residing in the Netherlands, you will be considered to be a non-resident taxpayer in Box 2 and Box 3 if you opt for partial non-resident status, although for Box 1 income (your salary) you will still be considered a resident taxpayer.

 • If you have a foreign driving licence, in most cases you have to redo your test in order to obtain a Dutch licence.
-However, if you benefit from the 30 percent ruling, it is possible to exchange your foreign driving licence for a Dutch licence without retaking the test.
-This also applies to all family members registered at the same address as the holder of the 30 percent ruling.
+However, if you benefit from the 30% ruling, you may be able to exchange your foreign driving licence for a Dutch licence without retaking the test.
+This also applies to all family members registered at the same address as the holder of the 30% ruling.

-Want to know more about the 30% ruling, ask one of our financial advisors.
+If you would like to know more about the 30% ruling, please contact one of our financial advisors.

-You can apply for tax refunds in the annual income tax return or by filing a request for a provisional refund.
-You could also contact on of our advisor for a quote on assisting you with your tax rebates.
+You can apply for tax refunds in your annual income tax return or by filing a request for a provisional refund.
+You could also contact one of our financial advisors.

-A life insurance is a straightforward product.
-It covers a certain amount within a certain period of time and will pay out if the insured person deceases within this period of coverage.
-It can cover 2 lives or just one, all depending on the situation.
-It can be pledged to a mortgage if so required or desired.
+Life insurance is a straightforward product.
+It covers a certain amount within a certain period of time and will pay out if the insured person dies within this period.
+It can cover two lives or just one, depending on the situation and can be pledged to a mortgage if required.

-It is calculated based on height of coverage, age, health and there is also a difference in premium between smokers and non-smokers (smokers will get a higher premium).
+The premium is based on the size of the coverage, age and health and there is also a difference in premium between smokers and non-smokers (smokers will get a higher premium).

 No, life insurances are not tax deductible.

-It is a so called third person insurance.
-It insures you for damage you might cause on other people or other people’s property.
+Personal liability insurance insures you for damage you might cause to other people or their property.

 Wealth/Investment Management

-We offer investment management services for each type client.
+We offer investment management services for expats and other foreign nationals in the Netherlands.

 Wealth management is a high-level professional service that combines financial and investment advice, accounting and tax services, retirement planning and legal or estate planning.